hermonochy/The-Solar-Trapper/Readme.md

 We attempted to do this on a real curtain, but soon realised that this would take to long to set up, should we have to bring it elsewhere.
 Therefore, we decided to do this on a [model curtain](#model-curtain), slightly smaller in size but far more mobile.

+To reduce friction, we used fishing wire and a pulley.
+Due to this, we were able to roll the wire around the pulley several times, ensuring that it would not slip off.
+Our newtonmetre recorded that we needed roughly 0.4 N, the equivalent of an average size teddy bear.
+It worked perfectly first time, but for the pulley to hold, we required super glue as hot glue wasn't strong enough.
+Afterwards, the servo was attatched under it, to be connected to a loop at the bottom.

 ## The Sensor System

 In order to know when to close the curtain, we needed some sensors.
 Our options were: